 For real, Last but not least: Pricing & Paid vs. Free

 What do you charge?
 Do you put it up free?
 Oh this is a tough one.
 I can only tell you how I decide and you have to make your own choice for what works for you.
-I put free patterns up on the blog often as part of collaborations or for examples of my work or if I have something great and easy for a beginner who wants to start or for many other reasons.
+I put free patterns up on the blog often because why not or maybe as part of collaborations or for examples of my work or if I have something great and easy for a beginner who wants to start or for many other reasons.
 I like to put up freebies.
 But it is also how I pay the rent.
 It is my livelihood.
 So I don't put them all up free and a lot of work goes into each design.

 I base my pricing on the degree of difficulty.
 Not just in the finished piece but also in the process to create the pattern.
 I also offer multiple pattern purchase discounts and do a lot of bundles of things that work well together.
 Pricing is personal.
 Never let anyone tell you what you "should" charge.
 But also know your worth.
 So set a price that YOU feel you are comfortable with, represents the quality of your design and that a customer will pay.